 2. You need to learn paragliding

 If you are paragliding with professionals then you don’t need to learn.
 All you must do is run a few steps and then watch the mountains from the upper view.

 In case if you want to do solo paragliding then you need to learn and practice a lot of solo paragliding (that’s a different scenario).

-Watching the birds fly with just a few meters away from you will be a blissful experience.
+Watching the birds fly just a few meters away from you will be a blissful experience.

 You will be going to find two local markets, one in Bir and the other in Chaugan.
-In both the markets, you will get items for daily use and for another usage too.
+In both the markets, you will get items for daily use and for other users too.